Kudal

 Kudal is a census town in Sindhudurg district, Maharashtra, India.
 It is situated on River Karli in southwest Maharashtara.
 Kudal is the fourth largest town in Sindhudurg after Sawantwadi, Malvan and Kankavli.
 As of 2011, the population is 16,015.
 Kudal supports one MIDC area in the Konkan division.
 The Kudal railway station is located on the Konkan Railway route and connects the town with Mumbai metro situated in the Bombay, Baroda and Central India Railway of the north, and Mangalore on the south.
 It is a major stop for the Konkan Railway.
 The Deccan Odyssey train also stops in Kudal.
 National Highway 66 passes through Kudal.
 Apart from that, it also has two bus stations, a new one and old one.
 The old one is situated in market while the new one is just adjacent to the NH-66.
 Kudal is situated in centre of the Sindhudurg district and also considered one of the fastest-growing towns in the Konkan region.

 The Desai's were the original rulers of Kudal, who were tributaries of the Bijapur Sultanate, later the Marathas and then under the British.

 Prominence

 The town is considered one of the most antique settlements of the Konkan Region.
-It has a market for Alphonso (Hapus) Mango, which is exported to various cities in India and also other countries.
+It has a market for Alphonso Mangoes, which is exported to various cities in India and also other countries.
 The town is renowned for the annual fair (Jatra), which is organized at the Kudaleshwar temple.
-Attractions in the town include the Rangana Garh Fort, Shree Devi Laxmi Mandir, Deo Dongar Machhindranath Mandir, Shree Dev Bhairav-Jogeshwari Temple, Sateri devi mandir, The Shree Maruti Mandir, Shree Devi Bhavani Mandir, Shree Devi Kelbai Mandir, Ghodebao, College of Horticulture Mulde - Dr. Balasaheb Sawant Konkan Krishi Vidyapeeth in Mulde.
-This taluka also has a big village named Nerur which is a tourist attraction.
-Here the biggest annual fair of shri dev kaleswar which is the temple of Shiva.
+Attractions in the town include the Rangana Garh Fort, Shree Devi Lakshmi Mandir, Shree Dev Bhairav-Jogeshwari Temple, Sateri Devi mandir, The Shree Maruti Mandir, Shree Devi Bhavani Mandir, Shree Devi Kelbai Mandir, Ghodebao, College of Horticulture Mudigere.
+This also has a village named Nerur which contains the biggest annual fair of Shri Dev Kaleswar which takes place in the temple of Shiva.
 It is believed that the temple is that of the origins of Shiva.
-Nerur has lakes temples like shri laxmi narayan shri devi mauli.